 - Posted by: Kharis Global

-- Category: Aviation, Business plans, Competitive research, Economics, Finance & accounting, International, Telecommunications
+- Category: Aviation, Blog, Business plans, Competitive research, Economics, Finance & accounting, International, Telecommunications

 Since the outbreak of COVID-19 in the latter part of 2019, the impact of the disease has been very severe as almost every sector has had its share of the ravaging virus.

 But one of the sectors that suffered a huge hit was the aviation sector.

 This was due to the imposition of travel restrictions and suspension of flights in a global effort to contain the spread of the virus.

 But in Ghana, the Kotoka International Airport was opened to international flights on September 1, 2020; weeks after domestic flights were permitted to operate.
 Despite this, the airlines still face some challenges.